 Surprisingly enough, whale sharks.
 I’d seen them on many documentaries before and my fantasy was that I’d see them in clear, sparkling-blue water with the sun shining down through it.
 It turned out the best time to see them along Tanzania’s coast was October, so we planned our trip to Mafia Island for then and thought we’d tie it in with a safari.

 As it happened, all I saw was a distant fin, so I didn’t fulfil my fantasy this time.
 But, the safari more than compensated for it.

-And your safari was in the Selous Game Reserve?
+And your safari was in the Nyerere National Park?

-Yes, part of the reason we chose the Selous rather than the parks of northern Tanzania — where most other people go — was because we were keen to see water-based animals like hippo and crocodiles.
+Yes, part of the reason we chose Nyerere National Park rather than the parks of northern Tanzania — where most other people go — was because we were keen to see water-based animals like hippo and crocodiles.
 We’d been on safari before in South Africa, which was great, but we didn’t see that side of things.
 It ended up being the ideal place for us because we like to visit places where there aren’t many people.

 A camp called Beho Beho, which was really special.
 There are only ever a handful of guests at the camp because the owners prefer to keep things intimate.
 We were the only people there when we arrived, and only three others came after, so it was almost like having the place to ourselves.
 It also meant there were only ever two vehicles out at any one time, so you didn’t have to wait your turn at wildlife sightings or move on after a few minutes to let others have a look.

 Our banda (thatched cottage) was completely open on one side.
 We were a little wary at first in case any wildlife came in, but the steep slopes of the valley protected us (you do have the option to zip up a canvas wall too).
 And, because the camp’s set on top of the Beho Beho Hills, you have views right across the plains.
 Our patio area had a telescope so we could sit out and spot wildlife below.